Giant (2009 film)

-Giant (Gigante) is a 2009 comedy film, written and directed by Adrían Biniez, an Argentinian film director living in Uruguay.
+Giant (Gigante) is a 2009 comedy-drama film written and directed by Adrían Biniez, an Argentinian film director living in Uruguay.

 Synopsis

 Jara (Horacio Camandule) is a security guard at a supermarket who falls in love with Julia (Leonor Svarcas), a cleaning worker on the night shift.
 Jara is about 30 years old, solitary, quiet and big.
 That is why before approaching Julia, he watches her via the television cameras monitoring the supermarket, and then pursues her across the city of Montevideo, where the film is set.